Splunk-App-and-TA-development/analytic_story_execution/README.md

-# Analytic Story Execution App (ASX)
+# Analytic Story Execution (ASX)
 ![](static/appIconAlt_2x.png)
 ----

+##Description:
-**Description:** This application gives you the tools to make the execution of an Analytic Story in Splunk an automated process.
+This application gives you the tools to make the execution of an Analytic Story in Splunk an automated process.
 It's as easy as selecting an Analytic Story and clicking "Submit!"

 **Benefit:** Instead of running each search individually, analysts can use this app to execute an Analytic Story end-to-end in their environments.